sc-ventures/cloudbreak-documentation/docs/azure-data.md

 ## Accessing data on Azure

-Hortonworks Data Platform (HDP) supports reading and writing both block blobs and page blobs from/to *Windows Azure Storage Blob (WASB)* object store, as well as reading and writing files stored in an *Azure Data Lake Storage (ADLS)* account.
+Hortonworks Data Platform (HDP) supports reading and writing block blobs and page blobs from and to *Windows Azure Storage Blob (WASB)* object store, as well as reading and writing files stored in an *Azure Data Lake Storage (ADLS)* account.

 ### Accessing data in ADLS from HDP